miekg/gitopper/README.md

 ## Quick Start

+- Compile the gitopper binary: `go build`
 - Install grafana OSS version from the their website (just using this as a test case, nothing special here)
 - Generate an toy SSH key: `ssh-keygen -t ed25519` and make it write to an `id_ed25519_gitopper` file.
-- Put the path to the *PUBLIC* key (ending in .pub) in the `[[keys]]` section in config.toml
+- Put the path to the *PUBLIC* key (ending in .pub) in the `[keys]` section in config.toml
-- Compile the gitopper binary: `go build`
 - Start as root: `sudo ./gitopper -c config.toml -h grafana.atoom.net`

 And things should work then.
 I.e. in /etc/grafana you should see the content of the *miekg/blah-origin* repository.

-The checked out git repo in /tmp/grafana1/grafana-server should _only_ contain the grafana directory thanks to the sparse checkout.
+The checked out git repo in /tmp/grafana-server should _only_ contain the grafana directory thanks to the sparse checkout.
 Changes made to the `crap` subdir in that repo do not trigger a grafana restart (not even sure grafana actually needs a restart).